Etiology of VUR

 Vesicoureteral reflux (VUR) is most often due to congenital anomalous development of the ureterovesical junction.
-Incomplete development of the intramural ureteral tunnel causes failure of the normal flap valve mechanism at the ureterovesical junction that permits reflux of bladder urine into the ureter and renal pelvis.
+Incomplete development of the intramural ureteral tunnel causes failure of the normal flap valve mechanism at the ureterovesical junction thus permitting reflux of bladder urine into the ureter and renal pelvis.
 Reflux can occur even when the tunnel is ordinarily sufficient if bladder pressure increases due to bladder outlet obstruction or dysfunctional voiding.
-Dysfunctional voiding includes infrequent voiding, constipation, or both, which may prolong resolution of VUR.
+Dysfunctional voiding includes infrequent voiding, constipation Constipation in Children Constipation is responsible for up to 5% of pediatric office visits.
+It is defined as delay or difficulty in defecation.
+Normal frequency and consistency of stool varies with children's age... read more , or both, which may prolong resolution of VUR.

 Reflux of urine from the bladder into the ureter may damage the upper urinary tract by bacterial infection and occasionally by increased hydrostatic pressure.
 Bacteria in the lower urinary tract can easily be transmitted by reflux to the upper tract, leading to recurrent parenchymal infection with potential scarring.
 Renal scarring can eventually cause hypertension and sometimes renal dysfunction.
-VUR is a common cause of UTI in children; about 30 to 40% of infants and toddlers with UTI have VUR.
+VUR is a common cause of urinary tract infection (UTI) Urinary Tract Infection (UTI) in Children Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL... read more in children; about 30 to 40% of infants and toddlers with UTI have VUR.

-Children typically present with a history of fetal hydronephrosis or with a UTI or appear as part of a sibling screening.
+Children typically present with a history of fetal hydronephrosis, febrile UTI, or as part of a sibling screening.
 Rarely, children present with hypertension, which is more commonly a long-term consequence of renal scarring.
 Children with UTI may have fever, abdominal or flank pain, dysuria, frequency, urgency, wetting accidents, or rarely hematuria.

 Urinalysis and culture are done to detect infection.
 In infants and young children, a catheterized specimen is usually required.